GerHobbelt/d3-queue/README.md

 # queue.js

+## DISCLAIMER

+>>> This is a fork of [Mike Bostock's](https://github.com/mbostock) [queue](https://github.com/mbostock/queue) project.
+It differs in that it has some additional functionality and has bower support.
+For more info, check the docs below

+## Usage

 **Queue.js** is yet another asynchronous helper library for JavaScript.
 Think of it as a minimalist version of [Async.js](https://github.com/caolan/async) that allows fine-tuning over parallelism.
 Or, think of it as a version of [TameJs](http://tamejs.org/) that does not use code generation.

 For example, if you wanted to stat two files in parallel: